Pamela Pigeon: The Kiwi who became the UK's first female spy commander

 At only 25, she took command of a top-secret team of linguists who listened in on shortwave German naval and air force radio.

-As a target for German air force bombers, the operation was run out of a series of unremarkable wooden huts scattered across the countryside.
+As a target for German air force bombers, the operation was run out of a series of unremarkable wooden huts scattered across the remote countryside at Marston Montgomery, Derbyshire.

 Radio operators would observe the unique "fingerprint" of enemy radios, then once identified intelligence officers could immediately distinguish between a bomber squadron or a fighter aircraft approaching without having to decode any messages.

 "Staff would be listening to at least 25 different operators each, identifying individual radio signals – for example by the speed that people would type our Morse code.
-Once enemy operators were identified, this information could be used to piece together troop movements," GCHQ said in a press release.
+Once enemy operators were identified, this information could be used to piece together troop movements," the GCHQ says.

 It was this network of radio operators who located, and enabled the sinking of, the largest German battleship ever built.